InterNetX/php-domainrobot-sdk/README.md

 sh gh-pages.sh
 ```

-It will build a new distribuation and push it into the *gh-pages* branch.
+It will build a new distribution and push it into the *gh-pages* branch.